Timeline

 Dr. Joyashree Roy (Elsevier Climate Advisory Board member)

-2004RELX/Elsevier joins the UN Global Compact.
-The UNGC is a voluntary corporate initiative which supports a “precautionary approach to environmental challenges” in which a lack of scientific certainty is not a reason to postpone measures to prevent environmental degradation if there are "threats of serious or irreversible damage.”
-UNGC also acknowledges that "businesses have minimum responsibilities to meet to respect human rights.
+2003RELX/Elsevier joins the UN Global Compact.
+The UNGC supports a “precautionary approach to environmental challenges” in which a lack of scientific certainty is no reason to postpone measures to prevent environmental degradation if there are "threats of serious or irreversible damage.”
+UNGC also declares that "businesses have minimum responsibilities to meet to respect human rights.
 They must act with due diligence to avoid infringing the rights of others, which includes addressing any negative human rights impacts related to their business."

 2010Elsevier launches Geofacets, a workflow solution "requested by geoscientists working in resource exploration."
 (Webinar: Introduction to the Geofacets-SEPM Millenium Edition)